edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 8. When in breakout room, participants loose view of slide with exercise instruction

+9. Have a clearly set number of minutes for the exercises

+10. Have more concept maps incorporated in the teaching and/or exercise.

+11. The teaching demo on day 1 - make sure this is not a live codinc but sommething from people's individual fields.

 # Feedback to us from learners

 ## What went well/what you liked/what tools/techniques are you excited about using?